ureber/mt-paper/README.md

-# Overcoming Language Barriers: Assessing the Potential of Machine Translation and Topic Modeling for the Comparative Analysis of Multilingual Text Corpora
+# Overcoming Language Barriers

-This repo contains R-code for a forthcoming paper..
+This repo contains R-code for a forthcoming paper.

 Data available upon request.